open-mcp/open-mcp/docs/robots/ar3/setup.md

-# Setting up an AR3 for omcp
+# Setting up an AR3 for open-mcp

 ## Enabling serial communication

-In order to talk to the AR3 robot, omcp connects to the AR3's teensy board via USB.
+In order to talk to the AR3 robot, open-mcp connects to the AR3's teensy board via USB.

 To enable the serial communication with the teensy, you can install pjrc's udev rules:
 ```bash